Uganda is recovering from decades of conflict.

 Peter is an albinism activist in Uganda where there are still many myths attached to albinism, including that persons with albinism are cursed, are punishments from the gods, are ghosts, have supernatural powers, or do not die.

-Alan, Disability Activist, Uganda.
+Beatrice, Disability Activist, Uganda.

 Let's build movements together.